melo/docker-mkdocs-alpine/t/test_wiki/docs/section/x.md

 .def stuff important
 .end

+List all files that are not on the same folder as we are...

 .select
-.target file
 .order_by path
-.where parent !== page.parent
+.where type = file and parent !== page.parent